TheMicronauts/TORAIZ-AS-1-Help/README.md

-It contains two one-bar MIDI Parts (patterns):
+It contains two one-bar MIDI Parts (patterns)

-without having to navigate through the synth’s menus and submenus.

-To avoid accidentally losing an important setting, the MIDI messages that directly control the patch are initially muted; they must therefore be unmuted in order to modify the synth’s settings.
+To avoid accidentally losing important settings, the MIDI messages that directly control the patch are initially muted; they must therefore be unmuted in order to work.

 <img width="1726" alt="AS-1 rà0" src="https://github.com/user-attachments/assets/c7efe647-aec5-462a-95ca-e7ffa7f0f65a" />